✨ Professional Resume Review | Get Yours Today | Certified Experts

 Ineffective CV Layout

-What if I told you that your CV layout might just have been the stumbling block to the interview invitation email you crave?
+What if I told you that your CV layout might have prevented you from receiving the interview invitation email you crave?
 Awkward, right?
 I’ll explain.

-A few months ago, a job hunter contacted me to assist with his job search.
-He had sent his CV to at least ten (10) companies but never got a reply.
+A few months ago, a job hunter contacted me to ask for help with his job search.
+He had sent his CV to at least ten (10) companies but never received a reply.
 This probably means his CV was ignored or thrown into the trash can.
-Now that’s no good news.
+Now, that’s no good news.

 Poor or ineffective CV layout is one of the major reasons hiring managers ignore an applicant’s CV.
-And sadly, this was the case with this job applicant.
-His CV layout was nothing to write home about though he had impressive CV content.
+Sadly, this was the case with this job applicant.
+His CV layout was nothing to write home about, though he had impressive CV content.

 A CV layout refers to the overall appearance or structure of your CV.
 Therefore, getting it wrong can lead to your job interview chances going down the drain.